Can networks think?

 How effectively can automated tools identify and mitigate cyber-attacks on networks?
 Can such tools identify vulnerabilities ahead of any attack?
 Can they provide greater protection of privacy - or do they create new risks for privacy?

 Peter Haigh.
-National Cyber Security Centre (NCSC)
+Technical Director for Telecoms, National Cyber Security Centre (NCSC)

 Future challenges and opportunities in Cyber Defence